 Try it in a pickle: Fermented foods are amazing for gut health – even more so if you swap the traditional white or rice vinegar (used in the pickling process) with apple cider vinegar instead.
 Here’s a big ol’ bottle for pickling in bulk. 😉

 This is a great option if you don’t like the taste of apple cider vinegar, or if you want to protect your teeth.
 It’s made of the same stuff but the vinegar is dehydrated into either tablet or capsule form.
-So you should get all the health benefits I’ve mentioned from drinking ACV – without burning through your esophagus. 😉
+So you should get all the health benefits I’ve mentioned from drinking ACV – without burning through your oesophagus. 😉

 If you do decide to take apple cider vinegar pills, there are plenty of options out there.
 But I recommend this product by VitaPost because I’ve read great things about their turmeric capsules, their ginger tablets – and about these ACV vegetarian capsules, too!